Eternal Tears of Sorrow: Biography

-The band was formed in 1994 by Jarmo Puolakanaho, Altti Veteläinen and Olli-Pekka Törrö, after various projects that featured people who became members of Eternal Tears of Sorrow.
-Andromeda, a first death/doom/thrash metal project, had been put on hold in late 1992 because the rehearsal place had burned down.
+Jarmo Puolakanaho, Altti Veteläinen and Olli-Pekka Törrö formed the band in 1994, after various projects that featured people who became members of Eternal Tears of Sorrow.
+Andromeda, a first death/doom/thrash metal project, was put on hold in late 1992 because the rehearsal place had burned down.
 They could not find a new rehearsal place in their hometown, so the three members started a new side-project (M.D.C.) and recorded a demo tape, Beyond the Fantasy, in autumn 1993.

 In spring 1994, they recorded a new demo, The Seven Goddesses of Frost.
-Then the band decided to change their name to something they felt more appropriate opting for Eternal Tears of Sorrow.
-Between 1994 and 1996 the band had a couple of songs on some compilation CDs in Europe and Canada, and recorded their debut, Sinner's Serenade.
-It took more than a year for the debut album to get released by X-Treme Records, a small underground label from Gothenburg in Sweden.
-After they recorded their second album, Vilda Mánnu, Spinefarm Records approached the band and soon they signed a deal with the label.
+The band changed their name to something they felt more appropriate, opting for Eternal Tears of Sorrow.
+Between 1994 and 1996, the band had a couple of songs on some compilation CDs in Europe and Canada, and recorded their debut, Sinner's Serenade.
+It took more than a year for the debut album to be released by X-Treme Records, a small underground label from Gothenburg in Sweden.
+After they recorded their second album, Vilda Mánnu, Spinefarm Records signed the band.

 Their third album, Chaotic Beauty (on which the band had three new members since Olli-Pekka Törrö had left the band), led to a European tour with Nightwish and Sinergy.
 Their fourth album, A Virgin and a Whore, went to the Finnish Album Top 40 charts.
-After releasing four albums, the band announced they were taking a break just after the release of A Virgin and a Whore; however, they broke up in January 2003.
+After releasing four albums, the band announced they were taking a break after the release of A Virgin and a Whore.
+They broke up in January 2003.